Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 - have meaningful names
 - be as small as possible so that whoever is doing the review can do a good job
 - PRs are created when there is code to be merged.

-### Backlog

-Items in the backlog represent the conceived work for the team over the next 2-3+ sprints.
-Before items are able to be moved into the "To Do" column, they need to be looked over by the team during the "Storytime" meeting to make sure that the objectives are clear.
-Various labeling/measuring can take place on these tickets, like adding the feature they're associated with, the estimated work hours to complete the feature, and more.

-### This Sprint

-Tickets in this sprint are in the queue for the team's current sprint.
-The team commits to completing a given amount of tickets in the coming sprint during the "Planning" meeting.

-### Today

-Tickets moved to today are being actively worked on by the person assigned to them.

-#### Git Action

-Before any coding occurs, pull down the latest version from "origin/master".
-Then, after coding is finished, create a new branch with a name corresponding to your ticket.
-Commit, push to origin, and create a pull request in Github.

-### Code Review

-Tickets in 'First review needed' are having their associated code (or design) reviewed.
-A team member will look at the pull request on Github and see that the code is well formed, doesn't have obvious bugs and accomplishes what it set out to do, it is either moved to 'Final Review needed' or merged straight away.
-If necessary, changes are suggested, and the ticket is moved 'Review: changes requested'.

-#### Git Action

-If the code passes review, the pull request is approved and the branch is merged into master.

-### Quality Assurance

-Tickets in quality assurance are being checked to make sure the user experiences what the ticket was set out to accomplish.
-If there's bugs or missing functionality, send it back to development.

-#### Git Action

-Pull the merge commit from origin/master for testing.

-### Done:

-Tickets here are done.